 With restrictions and isolation guidance issued by the government for holidays abroad, travel insurance has become even more important when booking your holiday.
-In this article, we take a look at the different types of travel insurance and what travel insurance actually covers you for.
-We also look at whether travel insurance policies cover coronavirus and detail some of the travel insurance providers that offer Covid-19 travel cover.
+In this article, we take a look at the different types of travel insurance and what travel insurance covers.
+We also look at whether travel insurance policies cover coronavirus and detail some of the travel insurance providers that offer cover for Covid-19.

 What is travel insurance?